Personal Injury Damages

 Property division issues in divorce cases can be very complicated, especially in matters involving unusual assets like damages awarded to a spouse in a civil lawsuit.
 To determine the extent of your legal rights and interests in a divorce case, you should confer with a legal professional from the Law Offices of Jonathan Merel, PC for advice.
 Our legal team, guided by Attorney Jonathan Merel, is dedicated to helping families navigate complex family law issues to reach a fair and just resolution.

-Contact the Law Offices of Jonathan Merel, PC online or call our office at (312) 487-2795 to schedule a consultation about your case.
+Contact the Law Offices of Jonathan Merel, PC at (312) 487-2795 to schedule a consultation about your case.